centrifugal/centrifuge/_examples/concurrency/readme.md

-Example demonstrates a simple chat with JSON protocol.
+Example demonstrates a scenario where client calls many commands over protocol.

-Client uses Websocket by default, but you can simply uncomment one line in `index.html` to use SockJS instead.
+Also in this example we artificially sleep in Subscribe and RPC handlers to see reasonable response times on frontend side.
+This is achieved since Centrifuge processes client commands in parallel (with default concurrency limit for a single connection).

 To start example run the following command from example directory: